 Visa Exempted Countries

-This list is correct as of May 2021, please refer to the Irish Naturalisation and Immigration Service (INIS) for the most up-to-date list of countries.
+Please refer to the Irish Naturalisation and Immigration Service (INIS) for the most up-to-date list of countries.

 Study Visa – Application Requirements and Guidelines